thinktandem/thinktandem.io/src/content/articles/there-and-back-again.md

 Backstop JS
 -----------

-Back to Amherst, MA for [BackstopJS: Avoid misery with Visual Regression Testing](https://nerdsummit.org/#14) by Melissa Rossii ([@mrossi113](https://twitter.com/mrossi113)) & Chelsie Johnston.
+Back to Amherst, MA for [BackstopJS: Avoid misery with Visual Regression Testing](https://nerdsummit.org/#14) by Melissa Rossii ([@mrossi113](https://twitter.com/mrossi113)) & Chelsie Johnston ([cj101](https://www.drupal.org/u/cj101)).
 I was familiar with the idea of visual regression and BackstopJS, but have never tried it.
 This session was well presented, with concrete ideas about why and how to BackstopJS. vid:

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/iTX0lOTLmbE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>